learningOrchestra/mlToolKits/learning_orchestra_client/readme.md

 This python package is created to usage the LearningOrchestra funcionalities

 ## Installation
-Ensure which you have the python3 installed in your machine and run: pip install learning_orchestra_cliet
+Ensure which you have the python 3 installed in your machine and run:\
+`
+pip install learning_orchestra_cliet
+`

 ## Documentation